emhill/151/src/morea/02.OO-intro/wod1.md

 ## Instructions

+1. Write down your start time on your notecard
 1. Create a new Java project in eclipse with the name `HelloMe_uLogin`
 2. Create a new Java file `Hello.java`
 3. In main, print `"Hello, [your name]"`
 2. Run the program to verify your changes.
 3. Export your program by right-clicking on your project folder, and selecting “Export > General > Archive File”.
 Name the file “HelloMe_uLogin.zip”.
+4. Upload the file to the assignment page on canvas
+5. Write down your stop time on your notecard

 <!--1. *Start your timer*-->
 <!--1.
 Download [HelloWorld.zip](HelloWorld.zip)